Selleo/DevPath/content/web_development/Framework and language/react-native/basics.md

 ### 🎤 Interview

 - What is RN and who create it/maintain it?
-- What are the advantages of use RN over Native
+- What are the advantages of use RN over Native(delete or change)
 - What dependencies you need to build and run RN app on iOS and Android
 - What is expo?
 Cons and pros using it?
 - What is the metro?